- Location: Washington

 Organ donation can make the difference between life and death for children, women, and men in need of organ and tissue transplants.

-You can participate in Washington's organ donation program if you're at least 18 years old.
-If you're younger than 18, you can still register as a donor, but your parent or guardian will need to give permission upon your death for your donation wish to be completed.
+You can participate in Washington's organ donation program if you're at least 15 1/2 years old.
+If you're younger than 18 years old, your parent or guardian will be able to revoke your consent to donate at the time of donation.

 Regardless of your age, you should inform family members about your decision so they'll be aware of your wishes.